hubertwwong/hubertwwong.github.io/about/index.md

 ---
 title: About
-layout: blog
+layout: page
 ---

-about the page
+about the page.
+something something something awesome. really.